Idaho Youth Ranch

 Binge Eating Disorder

-People with binge eating disorder eat large amounts of food in a short amount of time.
+People with binge eating disorders eat large amounts of food in a short amount of time.
 They perceive a loss of control during these binges.
 Unlike bulimia, they do not purge afterward.

 How Are Eating Disorders Considered Self-Harm?

-Eating disorder behaviors (extreme restriction, bingeing on large amounts of food, vomiting, misusing laxatives, compulsive exercise) are punitive and dangerous, and if unchecked they can result in serious medical and psychiatric issues.
+Eating disorder behaviors (extreme restriction, bingeing on large amounts of food, vomiting, misusing laxatives, compulsive exercise) are punitive and dangerous.
+If unchecked, they can result in severe medical and psychiatric issues.

 Eating disorders tend to be more of an inadvertent method of self-harm.
 Often, hurting oneself isn’t the primary focus—weight loss, body image, or control is.
 However, the person uses self-harm to attempt to satisfy that need.